SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 the core of the design goals for SeqWare bundles with the expense of often times large workflow bundle sizes.

+## Note About Working Directory vs. Workflow Bundle Directory

+Just to be clear, there are two directory locations to consider when working with workflows.
+The workflow bundle directory (often referred to as
+<tt>${workflow_bundle_dir}</tt> in various components) refers to the location
+of the installed workflow bundle.
+You use this variable throughout your workflow bundle to refer to the install directory since that will only be known after the workflow bundle is installed.
+For example, in the Java workflow language you would refer to a script called <tt>foo.pl</tt> installed in the
+<tt>bin</tt> directory within the workflow bundle as
+<tt>this.getWorkflowBaseDir()+"/bin/foo.pl"</tt>.
+Similarly, you can refer to
+a data file in the workflow INI config file as
+<tt>${workflow_bundle_dir}/data/data_file.txt</tt>.

+The second directory is the current working directory.
+Every time a workflow is launched, a temporary working directory is created for just that paritcular run of the workflow.
+Regardless of the workflow engine (Pegasus or Oozie) a shared filesystem (NFS, gluster, etc) is required to ensure each job in a workflow is able to access this shared workflow working location regardless of what cluster node is selected to run a particular job.
+Before a job in a workflow executes the current working directory is set so workflow authors can assume their individual jobs are already in the correct location.

 ## First Steps